 The lounge is, in theory, on two levels.
-There is this attractive spiral staircase (just visible on the left):
+There is this attractive spiral staircase, visible on the far left:

 With the Virgin Atlantic flights being overnight, the key benefit of using the lounge is the waiter-service lounge dining.
 This allows you to do what I did – have a decent meal on the ground and then refuse everything when you get on the aircraft in order to maximise sleep.
 I also skipped breakfast and decided to hit the Revivals Lounge at Heathrow instead.